K-Sato1995/svelte-tooltip/README.md

 import SvelteTooltip from '@sato0130/svelte-tooltip';
 ```

-2. Use `SvelteTooltip` in any element
+2. Use `SvelteTooltip` in the element you want the tooltip to be on

 You can see the other options below.